wtPLSQL/wtPLSQL/docs/demo/Package-Test.md

 /
 ```

-The test runner package is quite large now.
-To review, the test runner will
+The Test Runner package is quite large now.
+To review, the Test Runner will
 * Capture the current DBMS_OUPUT buffer.
 * Run a procedure that adds to the DBMS_OUPUT buffer.
 * Catch an exception raised by the procedure.